graph-genome/graph-genome.github.io/pantograph.md

-# Pantograph Project
+# Pantograph Pangenome Browser

-Pangenome Browser
+This page is a work in progress.
+GitHub Issues will be created for each planned Feature or bug found by testers.

 ## Github